dimo414/bash-cache/README.md

 [prompt.gem](http://git.mwdiamond.com/prompt.gem), this functionality has been pulled out into a standalone utility.

+This library has also inspired [`bkt`](http://git.mwdiamond.com/bkt), a standalone binary for caching subprocess invocations.
+If bash-cache doesn't fit your use case see if `bkt` does.

 ## Installation

 Simply `source bash-cache.sh` into your script or shell.